LTLA/basilisk-manuscript/paper.md

 # Statement of need

+The Python package ecosystem provides a large number of algorithms and tools that are relevant to R/Bioconductor users.
+Interoperability between R and Python is facilitated by several popular tools - this includes the `reticulate` package to seamlessly call Python code from an R session, and the `conda` package manager to provision environments with the appropriate Python packages.
+However, the configuration and management of the Python instances is typically the responsibility of the end user.
+R/Bioconductor packages with Python functionality often rely on the user to manually ensure that the correct versions of all Python packages are installed.
+This is burdensome, error-prone and does not scale well for large-scale integration of Python code into the Bioconductor ecosystem.
+The **basilisk** package aims to automate the management of Python environments required by "client" R/Bioconductor packages, simplifying package installation and improving the robustness of analysis workflows.

 # Usage

 A developer of a client package is expected to define one or more `BasiliskEnvironment` objects that describe the Python environments required by the package.